godby-group/idea-public/doc/tutorial/get.rst

 Generating the documentation
 -----------------------------
 A recent version of the documentation can be found on the iDEA web page.
-If you are making changes to the code and/or the documentation, you will need to generate the documentation by yourself
+If you are making changes to the code and/or the documentation, you may need to generate the documentation by yourself

 **Requirements**